Živko Živković: Xanthi

 On 10 June 2016, it was announced that Živković officially signed with Greek club Xanthi.
-He played the full 90 minutes in all of his team's 30 appearances in the 2016–17 Superleague Greece, conceding only 25 goals in the process.
+He played the full 90 minutes in all of his team's 30 appearances in the 2016–17 Super League Greece, conceding only 25 goals in the process.
 In the following 2017–18 campaign, Živković remained Xanthi's first-choice goalkeeper, conceding 29 goals in 29 games.

 On 21 April 2019, the Serbian goalkeeper announced via his facebook account his decision to leave the club, upon the expiration of his contract.